 In 2016, the Agency continued to provide legislative assistance to its Member States through the technical cooperation programme.
 Country specific bilateral legislative assistance was provided to 19 Member States by way of written comments and advice on drafting national nuclear legislation.
 The Agency also reviewed the legal frameworks of newcomer countries as part of Integrated Nuclear Infrastructure Review missions.
-Short "Country specific bilateral legislative assistance was provided to 19 Member States by way of written comments and advice on drafting national nuclear legislation." term scientific visits to Agency Headquarters were organized for a number of individuals, allowing fellows to gain further practical experience in nuclear law.
+Short term scientific visits to Agency Headquarters were organized for a number of individuals, allowing fellows to gain further practical experience in nuclear law.